karansachdeva007/Node-Calculator/README.md

 sh
 node func1.js

- ## 🖥️ Usage Guide
+🖥️ Usage Guide
-Open the calculator in your web browser.
+1️⃣ Open the calculator in your web browser.
-Enter two numbers.
+2️⃣ Enter two numbers.
-Select an operation (+, -, ×, ÷).
+3️⃣ Select an operation (+, -, ×, ÷).
-Click "Calculate" and see the result instantly.
+4️⃣ Click "Calculate" and see the result instantly!